guardian/jr-api-gateway-workshop/Troubleshooting.md

 or something to do with ROLLBACK

-_Answer: You need to manually delete the stack in the Cloudformation console.
-AWS is stupid if you try and upload a CF template and it doesn't have a working template to fall back on, it enters this weird state that isn't useful for anyone_
+__Answer: You need to manually delete the stack in the Cloudformation console.
+AWS is stupid: if you try and upload a CF template and it doesn't have a working template to fall back on, it enters this weird state that isn't useful for anyone__